Convergence Analysis of Distributed Optimization: A Dissipativity Framework: Incremental Dissipativity Approach

 We aim to show that the interconnection described in Section~\ref{sec:network-system-formulation} is contractive.
 In the minimal case of $N=1$, we would seek incremental dissipativity of the LTI system $\Sigma_1$ with respect to the supply rate given by a sector bound $s_{\varphi_1}$ of the form \eqref{eq:incr-bound}, following the ideas of \cite{Lessard_2022}.
 Then, the nonpositive supply rate would imply that the closed loop system is at least nonexpansive.

 In the general setting, we show contraction by, on the one hand, verifying that each $\Sigma_i$ is incrementally dissipative with respect to a local supply rate that quantifies both the oracle feedback and the network interconnection, and, on the other hand, checking that the sum of these supply rates over the network is negative.
+In particular, we are interested in local supply rates of the form